Nagendra1997/mesibo-documentation/live-demo-web-readme.md

 ## 2. Getting a list of Participants

-Before we get the list of participants, first mesibo is initialized.
+First initialize mesibo.

 ### Initialize Mesibo
 To initialize Mesibo, create an instance of Mesibo API class `Mesibo`.
 Set the app id and token that you obtained while creating the user.
-Call the `getLocalParticipant` method to initialize local publisher(the stream you need to send) You are the publisher.
+Call the `getLocalParticipant` method to initialize local publisher(the stream you need to send).

+You are the publisher.
 As a member of the conference room group, you can stream your self, which other members can view.

 You can initialize and run mesibo as follows: